-Intermodal trains, i.e. freight trains transporting intermodal loading units (ILU), constitute the only consistently growing production system of rail freight.
+Combined Transport trains, i.e. freight trains transporting intermodal loading units (ILU), constitute the only consistently growing production system of rail freight.
 Basing freight transport on the use of ILUs - containers, swap bodies and (craneable) semi-trailers - is a prerequisite to economically shifting cargo from road to more sustainable modes of transport over long(er) distances.
-UIRR member Combined Transport operators and Transhipment Terminal Managers have an inherent interest in boosting the quality performance of rail freight, which is critical for the competitiveness of their transport services.
+UIRR members have an inherent interest in boosting the quality performance of rail freight, which is critical for the competitiveness of their services.

-The evolution of European Rail Freight Corridors (RFCs) - created by Regulation 913/2010 - have been closely assisted by UIRR both in the legislative phase and during implementation in the past decade.
-RFCs are viewed as an effective solution to increase the efficiency and thus the performance of rail freight in Europe.
-The regulation, having been adopted nearly ten years ago, is highly due for a comprehensive evaluation followed by a comprehensive set of corrective amendments.
-UIRR is convinced that the performance of Rail Freight Corridors, and cross-border freight trains, can be considerably improved this way.
+The evolution of European Rail Freight Corridors (RFCs) - created by Regulation 913/2010 - have been closely followed by UIRR.
+RFCs are an effective solution to increase the efficiency and thus the performance of rail freight in Europe, which is structured into nationally specified rail networks developed along diverse national rules with a primary mission to serve local needs.
+The regulation having been adopted nearly six years ago, and four months after the starting-up of the last four RFCs, the European Commission is gearing up to draft an implementation report on Rail Freight Corridors.